Alwiyah Talib

 Alwiyah binti Talib is a Malaysian politician who has served as a Member of Johor State Legislative Assembly for Endau since 2018 after winning it in the 2018 Johor state election on the ticket of UMNO.
 In 2022 Johor state election, she retained Endau seat after winning it on the ticket of BERSATU.

 Politics

-On 12 May 2018, she quit UMNO and joined BERSATU.
+On 12 May 2018, she left UMNO and joined BERSATU.

-On 30 January 2022, she denied would leave PPBM.
+On 30 January 2022, she denied would leave BERSATU.
 She instead said that her loyalty was still to the party and slammed the allegation, describing it as baseless and damaged her reputation as a loyal party member.

+On 4 June 2026, she left BERSATU and rejoined UMNO.